APB is a Global Speaker, Celebrity & Entertainment Agency

 Thomas Chatterton Williams

-Cultural Critic, Author & The Atlantic Contributing Writer
+Cultural Critic, Best-Selling Author & The Atlantic Contributing Writer

 Biography

-A cultural critic for extraordinary times, Thomas Chatterton Williams brings his insightful perspective to subjects of race, Black identity and history, cancel culture, social justice and inequality in America and the world.
-His thought-provoking talks touch upon some of the most urgent issues confronting American culture today — intertwined with his own family’s compelling multigenerational story of transformation from what is called Black to what is perceived to be white.
+A cultural critic for extraordinary times, Thomas Chatterton Williams brings his insightful perspective to subjects of race, Black identity and history, cancel culture, social justice, and inequality in America and beyond.
+His thought-provoking talks explore some of the most urgent questions confronting American culture today—intertwined with his own family’s compelling multigenerational story of transformation from what is called Black to what is perceived to be white.

-Called “a remarkable new literary voice,” Williams is the author of two highly acclaimed books: Self Portrait in Black and White: Family, Fatherhood and Rethinking Race, a TIME “Must Read” book, and Losing My Cool: Love, Literature, and a Black Man's Escape from the Crowd.
-Both memoirs artfully blend his own story with larger themes of family, race and social justice.
+Called “a remarkable new literary voice,” Williams is the author of three highly acclaimed books including Self-Portrait in Black and White: Family, Fatherhood and Rethinking Race, a TIME “Must Read” book, and Losing My Cool: Love, Literature, and a Black Man’s Escape from the Crowd.
+His most recent book, Summer of Our Discontent, offers a timely meditation on freedom of thought, the tension between principle and partisanship, and the evolving boundaries of public discourse.
+Together, his works artfully blend memoir with cultural and philosophical critique, anchoring the personal within the political.

-A visiting professor of the humanities and senior fellow at the Hannah Arendt Center at Bard College, he is a contributing writer at The Atlantic.
-Previously a contributing writer at The New York Times Magazine and a columnist at Harper’s, his work has appeared in The New Yorker, the London Review of Books, Le Monde and many other places, and has been collected in The Best American Essays and The Best American Travel Writing.
+A visiting professor of the humanities and senior fellow at the Hannah Arendt Center at Bard College, Williams is a contributing writer at The Atlantic.
+Previously a columnist at Harper’s and a contributing writer for The New York Times Magazine, his work has also appeared in The New Yorker, the London Review of Books, Le Monde, and numerous other publications, and has been collected in The Best American Essays and The Best American Travel Writing.

-A 2022 Guggenheim fellow and recipient of the Berlin Prize from The American Academy in Berlin, he was a 2019 New America national fellow and is currently a visiting fellow at AEI.
-His next book, Nothing Was the Same: The Pandemic Summer of George Floyd and the Shift in Western Consciousness, will be published by Knopf.
+A 2022 Guggenheim fellow and recipient of the Berlin Prize from The American Academy in Berlin, he was also a 2019 New America national fellow and is currently a visiting fellow at AEI.

 Speaker Videos